scala/docs.scala-lang/_overviews/scala3-migration/tutorial-prerequisites.md

 - [Polymorphic Functions](http://dotty.epfl.ch/docs/reference/new-types/polymorphic-function-types.html)
 - [Kind Polymorphism](http://dotty.epfl.ch/docs/reference/other-new-features/kind-polymorphism.html)

+You can learn more about the Kind Projector migration in its [dedicated page](plugin-kind-projector.html).

 ## Runtime reflection

 `scala-reflect` will not be ported to Scala 3 because it exposes Scala 2 compiler internals that do not exist in Scala 3.